MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 ![image text.](media/Promoted-Category-V2.png)

 You assign a promoted action to a category by setting the **PromotedCategory** property of the action.
 By default, these category names correspond to the captions that are displayed for the category on the page in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
-You will typically want to change the captions, especially the Category4 through Category10 captions.
+You'll typically want to change the captions, especially the Category4 through Category10 captions.
 See the table below for the default **PromotedCategory** values.
 To change the default captions, set the **PromotedActionCategories** property.
 You type the values of the **PromotedActionCategories** where each caption is separated with a comma as shown below:

 ```AL